Introduction

 }

 Because now the code is going to push one error scope onto the stack for every mesh before it’s able to pop any of them.
-It would mean that when the code moves on to the pipeline creation loop the final validation error scope would still be active, and any validation errors that occured while creating the pipelines would then be attributed to one of these error scopes intended for observing mesh loading.
-Additionally, the error scopes will be popped effectively at random depending on when the fetches resolve.
-Depending on exactly how you are using error scopes elsewhere in the application, that can cause chaos.
+It would mean that when the code moves on to the pipeline creation loop the final validation error scope would still be active, and any validation errors that occurred while creating the pipelines would then be attributed to one of these error scopes intended for observing mesh loading.
+Additionally, the error scopes will be popped effectively at random depending on when the fetch

 Instead, the best pattern is to only use error scopes to enclose synchronous sections of code.
 In our example function, that would mean doing this instead: